PawelKinczyk/AECVision/README.md

 AECVision is an object detection project for the construction industry.
 The main goal is to deliver good models for various problems like:
 - Detection elements on plans to allow automatized tasks
 - Speed up documentation analysis
-- Create tools for future new computer vision projects
+- Create tools for future computer vision projects

 ## Information